-In Latin America, Avery operations has a distribution centre in Mexico and shares a manufacturing facility with the CCL Segment in Argentina.
+In Latin America, Avery shares a manufacturing facility with the CCL Segment in Argentina.

 Avery reaches some of its consumers and end users at small businesses through distribution channels including mass-market merchandisers, office superstores, wholesalers, contract stationers, mail order and e-commerce retailers.
 Merger activity and store closures in some of these distribution channels can lead to short-term volume declines as customer inventory positions are consolidated.
 Avery is the leading brand in its core markets, with the principal competition being lower-priced private label products.
-Secular decline in the OPG category and core mailing address labels has been partly offset by innovations such as shipping and product identification labels and Avery's proprietary direct-to-consumer e-commerce label design software platform WePrint[TM].
-Furthermore, starting in 2014 with Nilles, and with 16 more acquisitions since, Avery expanded its digital printing franchises to custom roll labels, the digital graphic arts sector, the meetings and events planning industry, personalized identification labels for children and families, event badges and wristbands, personalized planners and journals, RFID enabled keycards and wristbands and horticultural labels and tags.
-Some of these e-commerce platforms expanded rapidly during the pandemic while others, such as event and corporate identity name badges, weakened, and some very significantly.
+Secular decline in Organization Products and core mailing address labels has been partly offset by innovations such as shipping and product identification labels and Avery's proprietary direct-to-consumer e-commerce label design software platform WePrint[TM].
+Furthermore with 19 acquisitions since 2014, Avery expanded its digital printing franchises to custom roll labels, the digital graphic arts sector, the meetings and events planning industry, personalized identification labels for kids, event badges, personalized planners, RFID-enabled keycards & wristbands and horticultural labels & tags.
+Some of these e-commerce platforms expanded rapidly during the pandemic while others, such as event and corporate identity name badges weakened, and some very significantly.